Eve-ning/Eve-ning.github.io/_posts/2024-08-26-hitsounds.md

 ```

 Observe the red diamonds:
-We see that the KB hit sound (the clack of the KB) and the Game
-"hit sound" don't occur at the same time, due to delay
+The KB hit sound (the clack of the KB) and the Game "hit sound" don't occur at
-in processing the input, and playing the audio.
+the same time, due to delay when processing the input, and playing the audio.

 As a result, players hear 2 different audio feedback sources.
 This is especially
 confusing for players using speakers, they clearly hear themselves hitting the
-keyboard... and the game feedback.
+keyboard then the game hit sound feedback.

+As expected, this is especially disorientating, if possible, we should only
+hear both at the same time, or just one, and preferably as close to the input
+time as possible.

+Though there's more to it than aural feedback, let's formulate the perfect
+scenario, then figure out how games tackle this problem.

 ### The Ideal Scenario